digitallyamar/GoogleSearch-chrome-extension/README.md

 # Google Search Chrome Extension

 This Chrome extension adds a "Search on Google" option to the context menu when you select text on a webpage.
 This is particularly useful for browsers like Brave, where the default search engine for context menu searches might be different.
+The extension is useful if you are using Chrome based browsers such as Brave browser which does not provide this option.

 ## Features